mw9k/magnum/README.md

   For now, I have used some indirect workarounds to avoid overwhelming chess.com's public API.
 - Work in progress.
 Dead ends may occur, despite best efforts to backtrack / avoid loops.
 - Requires a modern browser.

+## Problem / to-fix:
+No way to directly fetch a user's best game via Chess.com public API, therefore downloads several Mb too much data per search (whole month of games).

+Hoping to think of an alternative, more efficient method.